max-in-bc/not-busy-frontend/README.md

 - A place “detail” page on long-press of a summary item which displays all relevant data available including opening hours and a map+link
 - Extending the front-end unit tests
 - Social OAuth (Twitter, FB, Google) setup
+- Estimate of current popularity (when not available) based on business type

 ## Future Considerations
 - Package the entire app into a docker instance (or other container platform)